 The account number can be up to 17 characters (both numbers and letters).
-Include hyphens but omit spaces and special symbols.
+DO NOT include hyphens, spaces or special symbols.
 Enter the number from left to right and leave any unused boxes blank.
 On the sample check that follows, the account number is 20202086.
 Be sure not to include the check number.